keaglin/bisonhacks-front/README.md

 # Where It Matters

 ### About
-Where it matters is an application that allows users to find smaller local organizations that contribute a larger percentage of resources to the people that need them to donate to.
+Where it matters is an application that allows users to find organizations that contribute a larger percentage of resources to the people that need them.
 Many large organizations give high salaries to many of their c-level executives that account for a large percentage of monetary donations.
-We hope to empower users to ensure that when they donate that they make it count.
+We hope to empower users to ensure that when they donate their time and money, they can make it count.

 ### Future Features
 Map API & Search: Allow you to search by name, city, state, zip code, category, type of organization.